Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-91-the-rising-flood.md

 And as they got closer, she’d come out of her shell enough to start asking the questions that were obviously burning her up.

-“So why aren’t we, like, putting asteroids and stuff in the way.
+"So why aren’t we, like, putting asteroids and stuff in the way.
 Or big shields?
-Or something like that?”
+Or something like that?"

 Letty shrugged.
 She was lying on her bottom bunk, looking up at the slats above her.
 Treasure was weirdly happy about getting the top bunk, which Letty didn’t get.
 The bottom bunk felt cozier.
-“Maybe it wouldn’t work,” she said.
+"Maybe it wouldn’t work," she said.

-“Definitely not.”
+"Definitely not."
 Preston shook his head.

-“Why not?”
+"Why not?"
 Treasure pressed.

-“Oh, man.”
+"Oh, man."
 Preston shook his head, and Letty tried not to smile.
 She’d come to know the signs, he was about to get geeky as fuck.
 It was…weirdly cute.
 Kinda like Preston himself.
-“So…the thing is, what’s coming for us is, like, one of the most energetic events in the *entire universe.* NASA put out this thing—”
+"So…the thing is, what’s coming for us is, like, one of the most energetic events in the *entire universe.* NASA put out this thing—"

-“Really?”
+"Really?"
 Treasure was wide-eyed.

-“Yeah.
+"Yeah.
 The EM burst is gonna last *hours,* And then what comes after that is gonna be a long stream of particles that’s gonna go on for years and years and years.
 Like…a couple hundred years.
 And we’re talking just…you can’t imagine how hot this is.
 It doesn’t matter *what* they put in the way.
-If they could put enough stuff in the way to protect Earth, it’d be easier to just…move the Earth.”
+If they could put enough stuff in the way to protect Earth, it’d be easier to just…move the Earth."

-“Oh.”
+"Oh."

-“Yeah.”
+"Yeah."
 Preston sighed heavily.
-“In millions of years some alien astronomer out in a distant galaxy is gonna blink at a beeping computer and be like *‘what was* ***that?’”***
+"In millions of years some alien astronomer out in a distant galaxy is gonna blink at a beeping computer and be like *‘what was* ***that?’"***

-“Yeah…kinda figured it was something like that,” Letty sighed.
+"Yeah…kinda figured it was something like that," Letty sighed.
 After a half-minute’s silence, she asked the question that had been gnawing at her from day one.
-“Did, uh…did NASA say…will it be quick?”
+"Did, uh…did NASA say…will it be quick?"

-“...Yeah,” Preston didn’t sound certain, especially when he added, more quietly: “at least, I hope so…”
+"...Yeah," Preston didn’t sound certain, especially when he added, more quietly: "at least, I hope so…"

 Silence.
 Letty blinked up at the bed slats, then blinked a little more, sniffed…realized she was crying again when Treasure scooted her chair over and tentatively touched her arm,

-“Hey…” she tried to soothe, inexpertly.
-“It’s okay, it’s—”
+"Hey…" she tried to soothe, inexpertly.
+"It’s okay, it’s—"

 Letty shook her head, and…let it out.
-“It’s not okay,” she complained.
-“I’ve had a shit life, and now I’m just…waiting for it to end.
-It’s not *fair!”*
+"It’s not okay," she complained.
+"I’ve had a shit life, and now I’m just…waiting for it to end.
+It’s not *fair!"*

 Preston sighed heavily, put his phone aside, and sat with his head hung, nodding.

 Treasure touched her arm again.
 By her standards, that was about the same as a huge comforting hug.
 Poor girl.
 She’d had a shit life too.
 They all had, one way or another.
 And Letty had cried about it enough.
 She gave Treasure’s hand a grateful squeeze, blinked back her misery, took a deep breath.

-“...Did you see that thing on ESNN?”
+"...Did you see that thing on ESNN?"
 Preston asked, changing the subject.

-“What thing?”
+"What thing?"

-“The *Garden.”*
+"The *Garden."*

 Letty shook her head and sat up so he could show her.
 At first, she couldn’t make sense of it.
 A picture of a flower?

 Then the scale hit.
 That flower was…big.
 Really, *really* big.
 Like…city-sized big.
 That hexagonal thing being slotted into place by drones on the edge was the size of an apartment building.

-“When did this get built?”
+"When did this get built?"

-“Article says the Entity built the core of it years ago, but all those hexagonal units?
-They’re new.”
+"Article says the Entity built the core of it years ago, but all those hexagonal units?
+They’re new."

-“Holy shi—”
+"Holy shi—"

 There was a sharp rap of knuckles on door, and an equally sharp throat-clearing.
 Letty looked away from the phone to blink at Sister Lucille; the Nun flashed her a knowing look.
-“Language, miss Brown.”
+"Language, miss Brown."

-“Uh…sorry, Sister.”
+"Uh…sorry, Sister."
 God, how did the nuns *do* it?
 They had some kinda supernatural sixth sense or something.
 It was eerie.

 Sister smiled forgivingly, then noticed what they were looking at.
-“Oh, the Garden!” she exclaimed.
-“I saw that on the news this morning.”
+"Oh, the Garden!" she exclaimed.
+"I saw that on the news this morning."

-“What do you think of it, sister?”
+"What do you think of it, sister?"
 Treasure asked, politely.

-“Oh, child.
+"Oh, child.
 I think if I have a regret in all this it’s that I probably won’t get to see it for myself.
-It looks amazing.”
+It looks amazing."
 The nun set aside the laundry basket she was carrying and smoothed down her habit.
-“And it’ll save so many lives, too…”
+"And it’ll save so many lives, too…"

-“D’you think it’ll save ours?”
+"D’you think it’ll save ours?"
 Preston asked, hopefully.

 That was the thing about Sister Lucille, and the reason Letty had come to really like her already: she didn’t sugar-coat things or try to dodge tricky questions.
 She just shrugged.
-“I hope so,” she said, simply.
+"I hope so," she said, simply.

-“We still haven’t heard anything, huh?”
+"We still haven’t heard anything, huh?"
 Letty observed.

-“Just an automated notification that our petition on your behalf has been received and will be reviewed.”
+"Just an automated notification that our petition on your behalf has been received and will be reviewed."
 Sister shook her head.
-“I imagine they have millions to sort through.”
+"I imagine they have millions to sort through."

-“And people running out on ‘em,” Letty predicted, sourly.
+"And people running out on ‘em," Letty predicted, sourly.
 Sister Lucille gave her a careful look, then entered the room fully and sat on the bed next to her.

-“People are complicated,” she said, warmly.
-“Some are selfish and lost, yes.
+"People are complicated," she said, warmly.
+"Some are selfish and lost, yes.
 Others had already devoted their lives to helping others and the end of the world has only doubled their zeal for it.
-For some, this whole situation has been a wake-up call, and for some more, it will be in time once they’ve had time to figure things out.”
+For some, this whole situation has been a wake-up call, and for some more, it will be in time once they’ve had time to figure things out."

 Letty said nothing.
 She was still having trouble with…all this.
 With the nuns, and the shelter, and Olivia and the other volunteers, and the *safety.* She had a nightmare every night where she was actually dying in her sleep under the bridge, and this whole thing was just a pleasant dream while the cold took her away.
 It didn’t feel *real,* somehow.
 Not when she could still see the look on Olie’s face as he’d bled out next to her.
 Not when she could still see the *hungry* look on Nolan’s face just before, like she was just a cut of meat…

-Everything inside her must have shown on the surface, because Sister Lucille made a soft “oh…” and gathered her gently into a hug.
+Everything inside her must have shown on the surface, because Sister Lucille made a soft "oh…" and gathered her gently into a hug.

 How could warmth and kindness *hurt* so much?
 It tore the band-aid off and bared all the wounds to the air.
 It dug up everything she’d buried, made her *feel* it, all at once.
 Letty buried her face in a habit that smelled of laundry detergent and incense, and fell apart completely, for quite some time.

 Somewhere in the middle of it all, she started trying to say sorry.
 She wanted to be stronger, she wanted to be harder, she wanted to be *better,* she wanted to not be *broken,* but…

 Sister Lucille hushed her gently.
-“Shh…dear girl…you’re not broken.
+"Shh…dear girl…you’re not broken.
 You’re feeling exactly what you *should* be.
-It’s okay…”
+It’s okay…"

 Somehow, Letty found herself…shored up.
 Not feeling better, not even a little bit, but…but she nodded.
 Sniffed.
 Found the huge knot of feelings pressing against the walls of her head had got a little smaller, and made room for being herself again.

-“I wanna…I wanna be one of the people who helps,” she said aloud.
+"I wanna…I wanna be one of the people who helps," she said aloud.

 Sister gave her back a gentle rub and sat back.
 There was a damp patch of tears and snot on her habit, Letty realized, and self-consciously wiped her nose.
 She didn’t seem to mind, though.

-“Okay,” she said.
+"Okay," she said.

 Letty became aware of a hand on her arm: Treasure gave her a watery, concerned little smile.
 Over in the corner chair, Preston was curled up and quiet, though he did shoot a glance her way and flashed something that *almost* looked smile-like.

-“Come on, then,” Sister Lucille said, and stood up.
+"Come on, then," Sister Lucille said, and stood up.

-“Uh…?”
+"Uh…?"

-“You want to help, well, there’s help needed.
-Like laundry.”
+"You want to help, well, there’s help needed.
+Like laundry."
 She shot a mischievous look down at the mess on her chest.

-“R-right.
+"R-right.
 Yeah.
-No time like the present, right?”
+No time like the present, right?"
 Letty agreed.
 She could see the humor in it, even if it didn’t make her laugh.
 Not yet.
-“But I’ve, uh…I don’t know how to…I never did…laundry.
-Before.”
+"But I’ve, uh…I don’t know how to…I never did…laundry.
+Before."

-“Oh dear.
+"Oh dear.
 Well, let’s remedy that.
-Everyone should know how to clean their clothes, hmm?”
+Everyone should know how to clean their clothes, hmm?"

-“Me too!”
+"Me too!"
 Treasure hopped up to her feet.

 There followed an education of sorts.
 Not really a big one.
 Keeping white garments and other ones apart to stop the dyes from running, which compartment in the machine was for which powder or liquid…